JoshuaSP/clixr.io/README.md

   We will put a great spinner on the loading of the edit view.

-  We will then implement the "live site" functionality, using code in `routes.rb` which will dynamically load all published sites under clixr.io/:published_address/.
+  We will then implement the "live site" functionality, using code in `routes.rb` which will dynamically load all published sites under `clixr.io/:published_address/`.

 [Details][phase-six]

-### Phase 7 (~2 days)
+### Phase 7 (~2 days) Make Websites!

   Using clixr.io and cute kitten pictures on the internet, we will make some absurd and fun templates that show off clixr's features.
 We will doubtless run into plenty of bugs in this process as well as possibly a feature or two we really feel like we need to build.